 Global ATM Security Management Project

-GAMMA is a project worth around fifteen million Euros, co-financed by the Research Executive Agency of the European Commission within the Seventh Framework Programme (FP7).
+GAMMA is a project worth around fifteen million Euros which received co-funding from the European Union’s Seventh research and innovation Framework Programme (FP7) programme under grant agreement No 312382.
 The project stems from the growing need to address new air traffic management threats and vulnerabilities due, for instance, to the increased reliance on distributed enterprise computing and the automated flow of information across a ground and airborne network.

 The goal of the GAMMA project is to develop solutions to emerging air traffic management vulnerabilities backed up by practical proposals for the implementation of these solutions.
 The project will also consider the new scenarios created by the Single European Sky programme.